beartell/mbase/docs/source/inference/about.rst

 Document Navigation
 -------------------

-The document is structured into four chapters where each chapter has a distinct purpose.
+The document is structured into three chapters where each chapter has a distinct purpose.
 Those chapters are as follows:

 * :doc:`Quickstart <quick_start>`: This chapter starts by creating a CMake project and linking the inference SDK.
 Then, implement simple project examples to show how to use the inference SDK.